ms/buildtogether.tech/collaborate/index.md

 -   when it's due.

-If version control keeps track of where your project has been, your ticketing system keeps track of where you're going.
+If version control keeps track of where your project has been, your issue tracking system keeps track of where you're going.
 After version control, it is the most important part of a team project; without it, you and your teammates will have to constantly ask each other "What are you working on?", "What am I supposed to be working on?", and "Who was supposed to do that?"
-Once you start using one it's easy to find out what the project's status is: just look at the open tickets, and at those that have been closed recently.
+Once you start using one it's easy to find out what the project's status is: just look at the open issues and at those that have been closed recently.
 You can use this to create agendas for your status meetings, and to remind yourself what you were doing three months ago when the time comes to write your final report.